3 Best Coffee Makers with Direct Water Line Connection + 3 Plumbing kits

 Whether you work in a busy office with lots of coffee drinkers or just want to guarantee fresh water for each brew, there are plenty of great reasons to opt for a coffee machine with a water line.

-Our top recommendation for 2020 is the Keurig K150P.
+Our top recommendation for is the Keurig K-2500.
 This sleekly-designed and affordable model has enough capacity for a mid-sized business but wouldn’t be out of place in a home kitchen.
-The full-color touchscreen display makes it easy to use and provides enough customization options to satisfy all the coffee drinkers.
+The full-colour touchscreen display makes it easy to use and provides enough customization options to satisfy all the coffee drinkers.

 To descale a plumbed coffee maker, you just need to disconnect the tubing and submerge it in a descaling solution, which can either be a commercial product or a simple mix of water and vinegar.